 The Supreme Court, in the case of Director-General of CSV v B (unreported, 11 December 1992) considered the grounds for a protection application.
 That case related to an allegation of significant damage to emotional or intellectual development.
 The judge stated that it was not necessary for the damage to be lasting or permanent; the damage needed to be “important or of consequence” to the child’s emotional or intellectual development.

-Section 183 of the CYF Act allows anyone who reasonably believes that a young person needs protection to report the circumstances to the DHHS or to the police.
-This report will not be held to be a breach of professional ethics or a departure from accepted standards of professional conduct if it is made in good faith; nor will a person reporting in good faith be liable to any action for damages or other legal proceedings for having done so.
+The CYF Act (s 183) allows anyone who reasonably believes that a young person needs protection to report the circumstances to the DHHS or to the police.
+This report is not a breach of professional ethics or a departure from accepted standards of professional conduct if it is made in good faith.
+A person reporting in good faith is not liable to any action for damages or other legal proceedings for having done so.

 The report is only admissible as evidence in proceedings before a court or tribunal with the written consent of the reporter.
 The person or agency to whom the report is made must not disclose the name of the person making the report to anyone else without the written permission of the reporter.